threefoldfoundation/info_legal/src/definitions_legal.md

 Farmers receive TFTs

-- as part of owning the TF Farming Pool (farming)
+- as part of owning the TF Farming Pool (tf_farming)
 - as part of selling capacity from the TF Farming Pool (cultivating)

 Most TF Farmers use a ThreeFold Cooperative to become active because it hugely simplifies the process and gives them often better pricing to purchase the Farming Pool as well as connecting the Farming Pool to the internet.